iterative/dvc.org/content/docs/user-guide/dvc-files/advanced-dvc.yaml.md

 > To use the expression literally in `dvc.yaml`, escape it with a backslash,
 > e.g. `\${...`.

-## Defining multiple stages at once
+## Generating multiple stages at once

-You can generate more than one stage from a single `dvc.yaml` entry with the following syntax.
+You can define more than one stage in a single `dvc.yaml` entry with the following syntax.
 A `foreach` element accepts a list or dictionary with values to iterate on, while `do` contains the regular stage fields (`cmd`, `outs`, etc.).
 Here's a simple example: